arnaucube/miksi-core/README.md

 ## Spec draft
-**Note:** The spec & code is a work in progress, there are some pending works & improvements planned to do, and some diagrams for better explanation.
+**Note:** Both the spec and the code are works in progress.
+There are some pending improvements in the works, and some diagrams are needed to better explain things.

 ### Deposit
-*All computation & constructions are done offchain and then proved inside a zkSNARK to the Smart Contract*
+*All computations and constructions are done offchain and then proved inside a zkSNARK to the smart-contract*

+From the depositer's perspective, the interface facilitates the following flow:

-- user generates a random `secret` & `nullifier`
+1. Generate a random `secret` & `nullifier`

-- computes the `commitment`, which is the Poseidon hash: `commitment = H(coinCode, amount, secret, nullifier)`, where:
+2. Compute the `commitment`, which is the Poseidon hash: `commitment = H(coinCode, amount, secret, nullifier)`, where:
 	- `coinCode`: code that specifies which currency is being used (`0`==ETH)
 	- `amount`: the amount to be deposited
 	- `secret`: random, private
 	- `nullifier`: random

-- get all the commitments from the SmartContract
+3. Fetch all the commitments from the smart-contract

-- build the MerkleTree with the getted commitments
+4. Build the MerkleTree with the fetched commitments

-- add the new computed `commitment` into the MerkleTree
+5. Add the newly computed `commitment` to the MerkleTree

-- generate zkSNARK proof, where is proving:
+6. Generate a zkSNARK proof, which proves:
-	- prover knows the `secret` & `nullifier` for the `commitment` which is in a leaf in the merkletree
+	- you know the `secret` & `nullifier` for the `commitment` contained in the leaf you've just added to the MerkleTree
-	- the transition from `RootOld` (the current one in the Smart Contract) to `RootNew` has been done following the rules (only one leaf addition, no leaf deletion, correct leaf format, etc)
+	- the transition from `RootOld` (the current one in the Smart Contract) to `RootNew` has been done following the rules (no leaf deletion, and only one correctly formatted leaf addition, etc.)

-- user sends ETH to the smart contract `deposit` call, together with the zkProof data
+7. Send ETH to the smart-contract `deposit` call, together with the zkProof data

-- smart contract verifies the zkProof of the deposit, and if everything is ok stores the commitment & the new root
+Once these steps have been carried out, the smart-contract verifies the zkProof of the deposit, and if everything checks out ok, stores the commitment and the new root.

-Deposit circuit can be found [here](https://github.com/miksi-labs/miksi-core/blob/master/circuits/deposit.circom).
+The deposit circuit can be found [here](https://github.com/miksi-labs/miksi-core/blob/master/circuits/deposit.circom).

 ### Withdraw
-*All computation & constructions are done offchain and then proved inside a zkSNARK to the Smart Contract*
+*As before, all computations and constructions are done offchain and then proved inside a zkSNARK to the Smart Contract*

+From the withdrawer's perspective, the interface facilitates the following flow:

-- user gets all the commitments from the SmartContract
+1. Fetch all the commitments from the smart-contract

-- build the MerkleTree with the getted commitments
+2. Build the MerkleTree with the fetched commitments

-- generate the siblings (merkle proof) for the `commitment` of which the user knows the `secret` & `nullifier`
+3. Generate the siblings (merkle proof) for the `commitment` whose `secret` & `nullifier` you know

-- generate zkSNARK proof, where is proving:
+4. Generate a zkSNARK proof, which proves:
-        - user knows a `secret` for a public `nullifier`
-        - which `commitment` is in the MerkleTree
-        - which MerkleTree `root` is the one that knows the SmartContract
+        - you know a `secret` for a `nullifier` you reveal, whose `commitment` is in a MerkleTree with `root` matching the one stored in the smart-contract

-- if the zkProof verification passes, and the nullifier was not already used, the Smart Contract sends the ETH to the specified address
+If the zkProof verification passes, and the nullifier has not already been used, the smart-contract sends the ETH to the specified address.

-Withdraw circuit can be found [here](https://github.com/miksi-labs/miksi-core/blob/master/circuits/withdraw.circom).
+The withdraw circuit can be found [here](https://github.com/miksi-labs/miksi-core/blob/master/circuits/withdraw.circom).

 # Thanks
-Miksi is possible thanks to  [circom](https://github.com/iden3/circom), [circomlib](https://github.com/iden3/circomlib), [wasmsnark](https://github.com/iden3/wasmsnark), and thanks to the ideas about offchain computation validated with a zkSNARK in the [Zexe paper](https://eprint.iacr.org/2018/962.pdf).
+Miksi is made possible thanks to [circom](https://github.com/iden3/circom), [circomlib](https://github.com/iden3/circomlib), [wasmsnark](https://github.com/iden3/wasmsnark), and the ideas developed in the [Zexe paper](https://eprint.iacr.org/2018/962.pdf).